wpmetabox/docs/_docs/mb-favorite-posts.md

 [mbfp-button id="custom_id" class="custom_class" add="add_text" added="added_text" show_count="true"]
 ```
 It accepts the following parameters:

 Name|Description
 ---|---
 `id`|Custom ID name.
 Optional.
 If missed, the shortcode will get the current object ID.
 `class`|Custom class name.
 Optional.
 `add`|Custom button text when the post isn't added to favorites.
 Optional.
 If missed, the shortcode will get the value from the plugin settings.
 `added`|Custom button text when the post is added to favorites.
 Optional.
 If missed, the shortcode will get the value from the plugin settings.
 `show_count`|Show the total favorites of a post.
 Optional.
-Default false
+Default false.

 `[mbfp-count]`: to show the total number favorite of a object